ERP Modules: Types, Features, Categories & Examples

 ERP Inventory Management Software Modules (Features & Types)

-Sales module in ERP
+6. Sales Module in ERP

 It records sales orders and scheduled deliveries.
 Maintaining and accessing customer information is the responsibility of this module.